About the Course

 Is prior experience in writing required?

-No. Experts in health policy at any stage of career, from doctoral students to full professors are invited to register.
+No. All health policy experts, from doctoral students to full professors, are encouraged to register.

 How will the course be delivered?

 The course will be conducted entirely online.
+Live classes will be held online on Oct.
+6, 13, 20 and 27, 2025 from 3-5 pm ET.
 Participants will have access to live sessions on Zoom and course materials as well as personalized feedback from instructors.

 What is the time commitment for this course?

 At least two to three hours a week.
 There are no required texts for this course, but you should read the recommended op-eds within each module and sign up for at least two e-newsletters such as KFF Health News to get ideas.
-Fill out a pre-class survey about your experience with writing op-eds so we can tailor class time to your needs.
+Please complete a pre-class survey about your experience with writing op-eds so we can tailor class time to your needs.
 Complete the assignments that lead to an op-ed draft.
-Live classes will be held online on Oct.
-7, 14, 21 and 28, 2024 from 3-5 pm ET.

 Will I receive a certificate upon completion of the course?